-The UK is committed to spending billions on regeneration and infrastructure projects to ‘level up’ the regions.
+The UK is committed to spending billions on regeneration and infrastructure projects to ‘level up’ the country.
 But how do you decide where investment should be prioritised and what kind of interventions will have the most beneficial impact?
-The answer, says Lisa Littlefair, is by consulting communities and designing projects around their individual needs.
+The answer, says Lisa Littlefair, comes by consulting communities and designing projects around their individual needs.

 By a number of measures the UK is one of the most geographically unequal nations in the developed world.